| Biodiesel

 impurities.
 Biodiesel production gives by products of waste

+water and glycerin.
 The reaction is not hard to replicate although problems can

 be encountered with the reaction, especially when using oils